 Increased Expression for Anger

-A variation in the MAOA gene was associated with higher levels of anger expressed outwards.
-The A allele of rs2064070 was associated with increased expression of anger.
+A variation in the MAO-A gene was associated with higher levels of anger being expressed.
+The A allele of rs2064070 was also associated with increased anger expression.

-- Impulse control is seen in most boys with MAOA deficiency.
+- Poor impulse control is seen in most boys with MAOA deficiency.
 They also exhibit aggressive or violent outbursts.

 - People with MAOA deficiency may also experience sleep problems like trouble falling asleep or night terrors.